-In a Be star-NS binary, the supernova natal kick at the birth of the NS may lead to the misalignment of the orbital plane and the Be star disk plane \citep{Brandt_1995MNRAS.274..461B},as well as a binary orbit with high eccentricity \citep{van_den_Heuvel_1997ApJ...483..399V}.
+In a Be star-NS binary, the supernova natal kick at the birth of the NS may lead to a misalignment of the orbital plane and the Be star disk plane \citep{Brandt_1995MNRAS.274..461B},as well as a binary orbit with high eccentricity \citep{van_den_Heuvel_1997ApJ...483..399V}.

-Following the method of \cite{Chen_2024ApJ...973..162C}, we set a Cartesian coordinate system where the origin is at the center of the star, the $x$-axis points to the periastron of the binary star orbit, and the $z$-axis is perpendicular to the orbital plane (see Figure \ref{fig:1}).
-The unit vectors of the $x$-axis, $y$-axis and $z$-axis, are denoted by $\vec{e}_{x}$, $\vec{e}_{y}$ and $\vec{e}_{z}$, respectively.
+Following the method of \cite{Chen_2024ApJ...973..162C}, we set a Cartesian coordinate system where the origin is at the center of the star, where the $x$-axis points toward the periastron of the binary star orbit, and the $z$-axis is perpendicular to the orbital plane (see Figure \ref{fig:1}).
+The unit vectors of the $x$-, $y$- and $z$-axes, are denoted by $\vec{e}_{x}$, $\vec{e}_{y}$ and $\vec{e}_{z}$, respectively.
 The unit direction vector of the magnetar $\vec{e}_{\rm{mag}}$, and the angle between it and $x$ axis is $\psi$.
 The relation between the true anomaly $\psi$ and the time $t$ (orbital phase) is described by Kepler's equation:

 where $\varepsilon$ is the eccentricity of the magnetar orbit.